logwet/noverworld/README.md

   - You can't easily do so.
 The three Noverworld categories have fixed inventories, you can change the slots your items are in but not their type, durability or count.
   - If you __really__ want to change the items, you can do so by editing `fixed_config.json` and recompiling the mod, but beware that this will make your runs unverifiable for the leaderboards.
     - See the [Creating your own custom inventory](#creating-your-own-custom-inventory) section for more information.
+    - If you don't have a java and fabric development environment, I believe you can still edit the file by renaming the `.jar` to a zip, editing the file then rezipping and renaming to `.jar`.
 - How do I reset my hotbar to the default included in the mod?
   - Delete the config file at `.minecraft/config/noverworld-X.X.X.json`.
 When you create a new world or reload the game the defaults will be applied.
 - I updated the mod and my inventory slot config has been reset, what gives?